 Aged at least 3 years

 Awards Gold, 2020 Bartender Spirits Awards; Gold, 2020 USA Spirits Ratings

 $5 from each case sold is donated to local first responder programs, up to $1 million annually.

-Its green glass bottle and old-school label, featuring a tiger wearing a crown (representing Mr. McGregor himself?), are terrific-looking.
+Its green glass bottle and old-school label, featuring a tiger wearing a crown (perhaps representing its founder, Conor McGregor?), are terrific-looking.

-This is really not, by any standard, a good whiskey.
-The palate is oddly astringent and the finish has notes of Listerine.
+This is objectively not a good whiskey.
+The palate is oddly astringent and the finish has pronounced medicinal notes.